Skip to main content

 Professor Antje du Bois-Pedain

-Professor Antje du Bois-Pedain is Director of Studies in Law (Part IB, LLM and MCL) at Magdalene.
+Professor Antje du Bois-Pedain is a College Lecturer in Law at Magdalene.
 She is Professor of Criminal Law and Philosophy in the Faculty of Law and Deputy Director of the Centre for Penal Theory and Penal Ethics in the Institute of Criminology.
 She supervises undergraduates in Criminal Law.

 Read more